 - study in a University language or culture program?, or

 - teach in a University language or culture program?, or

 - work in Study Abroad, Global Engagement or internationalisation strategies?

 Expressions of Interest

-Focus Group discussions will be conducted from December 2020 through to early 2021 (online via Zoom).
+Focus Group discussions will be conducted throughout 2021 (online via Zoom).
 Participants will be divided into three groups: University students, University teaching staff and University professional staff.
 The Focus Groups will take approximately one hour, and they will be moderated by researchers from The University of Queensland’s School of Languages and Cultures.